stackplanet/sourcestack/README.md

 - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 - Run `npm run logs --env=alpha`
-- You will now a live view (with a few seconds delay) of any logs written by your API function.
+- You will now see a live view (with a few seconds delay) of any logs written by your API function.

 ## Change the application name